 Morrison & Foerster, 1987-1991

-With another sole practitioner litigating on behalf of Greenpeace, local environmental groups, and several Indian tribes, she won a temporary restraining order and preliminary injunction against the federal Bureau of Land Management and the U.S. Fish and Wildlife Service barring a radioactive waste dump that had been proposed for Ward Valley in the Mojave Desert on the ground that the dump would adversely modify or destroy critical habitat for the threatened desert tortoise, which had yet to be designated under the federal Endangered Species Act.
+With another sole practitioner litigating on behalf of Greenpeace, local environmental groups, and several Indian tribes, Ms. Bentley won a temporary restraining order and preliminary injunction against the federal Bureau of Land Management and the U.S. Fish and Wildlife Service barring a radioactive waste dump that had been proposed for Ward Valley in the Mojave Desert on the ground that the dump would adversely modify or destroy critical habitat for the threatened desert tortoise, which had yet to be designated under the federal Endangered Species Act of 1973.
 The case resulted in the designation of critical habitat for the species in the Mojave Desert.

 And she has drafted amicus curiae briefs for the winning side in the Ninth Circuit and the California Supreme Court supporting the constitutionality of state statutes regulating environmental advertising and tobacco distribution.